JaredReisinger/drone-plugin-helper/README.md

 But please see “Best practices”, below, for ways to avoid needing these overrides.

+### More-complex handling

+While the behavior of [`drone-plugin-helper/simple`](./simple/) should handle the vast majority of cases, feel free to use the [`/env`](./env/) or [`/cmd`](./cmd/) packages directly if you need to add your own logic in between the environment variable parsing and the command-line generation.
+You may find that [`/env`](./env/) alone is a simpler way to expose your plugin’s parameters even if you’re not wrapping an underlying command-line tool.

 ## Best practices

 ### Work “bottom-up”

 The ultimate goal is to generate a command-line for the underlying tool, so it makes sense to choose struct member names and types that facilitate this.
 Doing so will reduce the need for struct field tag metadata to “fix” the command-line option names.
-The `drone-plugin-helper/cmd` methods were designed to generate the “expected” command-line option name based on the Go name: the field `Debug` generates an option named `--debug`, and the field `TLSCert` generates `--tls-cert`.
+The `drone-plugin-helper/cmd` methods were designed to generate the “expected” command-line option name based on the Go name: the field `Basic` generates an option named `--basic`, and the field `CertStatus` generates `--cert-status`.

-Similar logic in `drone-plugin-helper/env` will look for environment variables with the equivalent environment name: `Debug` looks for `PLUGIN_DEBUG`, and `TLSCert` looks for `PLUGIN_TLS_CERT`
+The rule of thumb in naming a Go member for a command-line parameter is to capitalize the first letter of each hyphen-separated term, and then remove the hyphens: `--cert-status` ⇒ `--Cert-Status` ⇒ `CertStatus`.
+The helpers are aware of Go's linting rules about capitalizing certain acronyms and respects them.
+For example, the proper Go member name for `--tls-cert` is `TLSCert` (not `TlsCert`).
+Similar logic in `drone-plugin-helper/env` will look for environment variables with the equivalent environment name: a `TLSCert` member looks for the `PLUGIN_TLS_CERT` environment variable.

 ### Use pointers if “zero values” are valid options